Nikki Haley: Tillerson, Kelly Tried to Recruit Me to ‘Save the Country’ by Undermining Trump | Breitbart

-This week’s broadcast of “CBS Sunday Morning” revealed that former Trump administration U.S. Ambassador to the United Nations Nikki Haley said in her book “With All Due Respect” that then-White House Chief of Staff John Kelly and then-Secretary of State Rex Tillerson “confided in me that when they resisted the president, they weren’t being insubordinate, they were trying to save the country.”
+During this week’s broadcast of “CBS Sunday Morning,” it was revealed that former Trump administration U.S. Ambassador to the United Nations Nikki Haley said in her book “With All Due Respect” that then-White House Chief of Staff John Kelly and then-Secretary of State Rex Tillerson “confided in me that when they resisted the president, they weren’t being insubordinate, they were trying to save the country.”

-Reading from Haley’s book, Norah O’Donnell asked, “Tillerson went on to tell me the reason he resisted the president’s decisions was because, if he didn’t, people would die.
+Reading from Haley’s book, Norah O’Donnell asked, “Tillerson went on to tell me the reason he resisted the president’s decisions was because if he didn’t, people would die.
 Do you memorialize that conversation?
 It definitely happened?”

 Haley said, “It absolutely happened.
 And instead of saying that to me, they should’ve been saying that to the president, not asking me to join them on their sidebar plan.
 It should’ve been, ‘Go tell the president what your differences are, and quit if you don’t like what he’s doing.’
 But to undermine a president is really a very dangerous thing.
 And it goes against the Constitution, and it goes against what the American people want.
 And it was offensive.”